PPC

 1. Reporting Ninja

-Reporting Ninja stands out as a comprehensive yet affordable PPC analytics solution.
+Reporting Ninja stands out as a comprehensive yet affordable PPC reporting software solution.
 It combines three powerful tools in one package, allowing you to build custom reports, automate data collection, and deliver professional insights to clients.

 "Reporting Ninja has transformed the way we work.
 Now we invest just a few clicks every time we add a new customer, every month Reporting Ninja does brilliantly the tedious part and we just focus on providing insights." - Bryan Katz, Blue Media